crquor/credit-card-validator/README.md

-This is just a simple credit card validator written in C. It only supports AMEX, VISA and MASTERCARD.
+This is just a simple credit card validator written in C. It only supports AMEX, VISA, DISCOVER, and Mastercard.

 NOTE: It might still not work properly.